skhan59/skhan59.github.io/projects.md

 #### NOTE: For research papers I have written, kindly refer to this [link](https://saadnkhan.medium.com/)

 ### Wright
-Wright, the right way to learn how to write, is an ed-tech startup concept I pitched to Y Combinator backed entrepreneurs during my time as a Technology Fellow at Nu School.
+Wright, the right way to learn how to write, is an ed-tech startup concept I pitched to Y Combinator-backed entrepreneurs during my time as a Technology Fellow at Nu School.
 Wright is a concept in which users are provided with weekly topics based on current events.
 Users can then write in favor or against the current events, while others can thumbs up or thumbs down writing pieces based on how well they back up the arguments.
-Wright serves to both improve people's writing skills through community peer reviews, as well as help people see other perspectives in a controlled, calm enviroment.
+Wright serves to both improve people's writing skills through community peer reviews, as well as help people see other perspectives in a controlled, calm environment.

 To show Wright in action, I used Adobe XD to create a minimum viable product of how the website would look.
 I also used Google forms and conducted market research amongst college students (our target market) on school subreddits to see how different majors feel about potentially using a platform that can help them become better writers.

+For this project, I worked alongside Elizabeth Chen from The City College of New York, and Dirghayu Kaushik from the Indian Institute of Technology

 <div align="center">
       <a href="https://whatswright.github.io/">